aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/01_hello_yocto/_index.md

   nographic
 ```

-provide user __rooot__ and test that the aws-device-client-sdk is installed by running the following command:
+provide user __root__ and test that the aws-device-client-sdk is installed by running the following command:
 ```
 /sbin/aws-iot-device-client --help
 ```